Evaluation of Stress Urinary Incontinence

 Mentor: Christopher M. Zahn, MD

-A careful history includes the type of incontinence, precipitating events, frequency, severity, pad use, and effects on the activities of daily living.
+A careful history includes precipitating events, frequency, severity, pad use, and effects on the activities of daily living.
 Other questions regarding the presence and frequency of nocturia, urgency, hesitancy, slow stream, feeling of incomplete empting, and dysuria may be asked as well.
 There are many validated questionnaires available to assist in completing the history; voiding diaries may also be used.
 Medication history (assessing medications and agents that may affect bladder function), medical history (assessing the presence of conditions such as diabetes and neurologic disorders), and gynecologic, past surgical, and obstetrical histories should be obtained.

-The physical exam should assess for factors that may contribute to the patient’s symptoms such as a urethral diverticulum or a fistula.
-Any pelvic organ prolapse will need to be evaluated and sometimes reduced to determine if SUI is being masked.
+The physical exam should assess for factors that may contribute to the patient’s symptoms, such as a urethral diverticulum or a fistula.
+Any pelvic organ prolapse will need to be evaluated and reduced to determine if SUI is being masked.
 Pelvic organ prolapse that extends past the hymen may necessitate multichannel urodynamic testing.

 Depending on history and exam, a urinalysis to identify urinary tract infection may be the only necessary laboratory evaluation.